 That these are very interesting topics, and above all, that concern us all.

-And that's why I decided to dedicate a series of articles (not to weigh too much the matter) to the topic:
+And that’s why I decided to dedicate a series of articles to the topic:

-What is stress and our system to manage it
+What is stress and how we can manage it

 Why is it important to know more about stress, especially if you are a parent?

 Certainly because living with children can be stressful (you need to modify your whole ecosystem, let’s talk about finding balance!)

 And if we don’t learn to understand what it is that stresses us, and how we can manage it, we will have difficulties in dealing with certain situations.

 Also, because a “stressed out” parent has less resources to help his children learn to manage stress on their own.
 With more or less important consequences.